In this post you can view our honest reviews of the following Vision Grills Kamados:

 2 Level Cooking

 To purchase a comparable Big Green Egg size Large and get all of the accessories that are already included with the Vision B-Series Diamond Cut Kamado, it would cost right at double the price.
-Purchasing the nest (stand) alone is almost $200 additional, not including if you want to invest in 2tier stainless cooking to double the available cooking size.
+Purchasing the nest (stand) for the body alone is almost $200 additional, not including if you want to invest in 2tier stainless cooking to double the available cooking size.

 Vision Classic B-Series Kamado

-Vision Grills is a competitor to Big Green Egg and Kamado Joe to name a few, and the kamado grill market has become much more crowded as of late.
-The Vision kamado, like most egg style grills can pretty much do it all.
+Vision Grills is a close competitor to Big Green Egg and Kamado Joe to name a few, and the kamado grill market has become much more crowded as of late.
+The Vision Grills kamado, like most egg style grills can pretty much do it all.

-This Vision B-Series Kamado Grill Review covers our experience over a 12 month period with this particular grill.
+This Vision Grills B-Series Kamado Grill Review covers our experience over a 12 month period with this particular grill.

 Which Kamado Is Best?